briantafazoli/Digital-Hell/README.md

 ## Installing the Plugin

-Currently, this plugin is only available in VST3 and exe format.
+Currently, this plugin is only available in VST3 format.
 To download it for usage in your DAW, download the file named "BrianT-PFinal-DigitalHell.vst3".
 Drag the file into the folder your DAW scans for VST3 presets.
 After that, your plugin should be good to go!

-To access the standalone plugin, download "BrianT-PFinal-DigitalHell.exe".

 If you have any questions or suggestions regarding the plugin, contact me at brian.tafazoli@gmail.com.